nonta1234/terraining-heightmap-generator/README.md

 ## Features

-- Select a square area from the map, ranging in size from 17.28&ThinSpace;km to 69.12&ThinSpace;km.
+- Select a square area on the map, with sizes ranging from 17.28&ThinSpace;km to 69.12&ThinSpace;km.
-- Freely rotate the square area.
+- Easily rotate the selected square area.
-- Download 16bit grayscale PNG heightmap and map images.
+- Download 16-bit grayscale PNG heightmap and map images.

 ## How to

 1. Choose the area you want to download.
-1. Customize the settings in the settings panel according to your preferences.
+1. Customize the settings within the settings panel to match your preferences.
-1. Download the heightmap or map image.
+1. Download either the heightmap or map image.

 ## Setting panel

-- **Lng & Lat**: Adjust your position by changing the values.
+- **Lng & Lat**: Adjust your position by modifying the values.
-- **Min & Max Height**: Use the refresh button at the bottom to retrieve current area's minimum and maximum elevations.
-Note that slight variations in values may occur due to interpolation based on map size.
+- **Min & Max Height**: Click the refresh button at the bottom to retrieve current area's minimum and maximum elevations.
+Please note that slight variations in values may occur due to interpolation based on map size.
-- **Map Size**: Set size between 17.28&ThinSpace;km and 62.12&ThinSpace;km square.
+- **Map Size**: Set the size within the range of 17.28&ThinSpace;km to 62.12&ThinSpace;km square.
-- **Sea Level**: Elevations below this height are adjusted to 0m.
+- **Sea Level**: Elevations below this level are automatically adjusted to 0m.
-- **Adjust Level**: Sea level automatically matches minimum height.
+- **Adjust Level**: The sea level is automatically aligned with the minimum height.
-- **Height Ratio**: Define vertical-to-horizontal distance ratio.
+- **Height Ratio**: Define the vertical-to-horizontal distance ratio.
-- **Height Scale**: Set proportion relative to actual height.
+- **Height Scale**: Set the proportion relative to actual terrain height.
-*‡Height Ratio and Height Scale are Interrelated and linked to map size.
+*‡Height Ratio and Height Scale are interrelated and are linked to map size.
 You can lock one.*
 - **Elev.
 Type**: Auto-configures Height Ratio and Height Scale.
   * Manual: No automatic adjustments.
-  * Limit: Adjusts maximum elevation to 1,023.98&ThinSpace;m if exceeded.
+  * Limit: If exceeded, adjusts the maximum elevation to 1,023.98&ThinSpace;m.
-  * Maxi.: Sets maximum elevation at 1,023.98&ThinSpace;m.
+  * Maxi.: Set the maximum elevation at 1,023.98&ThinSpace;m.
-- **Water Depth**: Adjusts water depth.
+- **Water Depth**: Modify the water depth.
-- **Littoral Length**: Changes littoral zone distance.
-Increasing creates a gentle slope from coast to seabed.
+- **Littoral Length**: Adjust the littoral zone distance.
+Increasing it creates a gradual slope from the coast to the seabed.
-- **Littoral Editor**: Configure littoral slope shape.
+- **Littoral Editor**: Configure the shape of the littoral slope.
-- **Smoothing & Sharpen**: Set smoothing and sharpening ranges for terrain.
+- **Smoothing & Sharpen**: Set ranges for terrain smoothing and sharpening.

 ## Control panel

 - Download the following data:
-  * Heightmap in 16bit grayscale PNG format
+  * Heightmap in 16-bit grayscale PNG format
   * Map image
   * OSM data
 - Configuration Panel